As part of the “Dom D’Agostino” chapter in Tools of Titans, Tim Ferriss discusses his foray into fasting.

 Throughout the fast you will be using exogenous ketones as a tool to plug a gap during the fast that carbohydrates would usually fill.
 Once you get into deep ketosis the fats can be omitted, because your body will be effectively using its own stores.

 - What is “deep ketosis” you might ask?
 One way to measure it is when your blood glucose and blood ketones are at a 1:1 ratio, or greater.
 Greater means your blood ketones are higher than your blood glucose.
-When comparing these, ensure both measurements are in mmol/L or mg/dL – such that you’re comparing apples with apples.
+When comparing these, ensure both measurements are in mg/dL – such that you’re comparing apples with apples.
+As Karl (reader) pointed out in the comments, you shouldn’t compare them using the unit mmol/L.

 Friday, Saturday & Sunday